Matúš Bero: Trabzonspor

 At the beginning of the 2016–17 Süper Lig, Bero transferred to Trabzonspor for 2.5 million Euros.

 Vitesse

 On 3 July 2018, Bero agreed to join Eredivisie club Vitesse on a four-year contract.
 On 18 November 2021, he extended his contract at the club until 2023 with an option for another year.

 VfL Bochum

 On 27 June 2023, Bero signed a three-year contract with Bundesliga team VfL Bochum.
 After just seven minutes during the match against Borussia Mönchengladbach on 30 September, in which Bochum lost 1-3, he suffered from a knee injury that would rule him out for several weeks.
 On 20 January 2024, Bero made a comeback with his first goal in a 1–0 league victory against VfB Stuttgart.

+Ferencváros

+On 1 September, he was signed by Nemzeti Bajnokság I club Ferencvárosi TC.

 International career

 Having represented various Slovak youth teams, Bero debuted for the senior side in a 3–1 friendly victory over Georgia on 27 May 2016.
 He was omitted from the final 26-man squad for the rescheduled UEFA Euro 2020.

 During the 2022 FIFA World Cup qualification against Croatia, Bero replaced Marek Hamšík after the latter announced his international retirement, which ended in a 2-2 draw.
 On 13 June 2022, Bero scored his first international goal during a 2022–23 UEFA Nations League C match against Kazakhstan, ending in a 1–2 loss to the Slovaks.